atao60/study-axon-vaadin/lowxmldiet/README.md

 ##### Web application #####

-Under Eclipse, launch the web application:
+Create a launch configuration with:

         Run as > Maven Build...
 and: